GanOnsauce/ApolloHub/Random/README.md

 Alright, I have a friend and he made a game on scratch.
 You can find his amazing projects <a href="https://scratch.mit.edu/users/doggoMann18/">HERE</a>.
 As a joke I decided to remix the game and put something very random.
 <br>
 To control the game  W A S D to move, don't get hit by the circle.
-GLGF
+GLHF
 <br>
 (LegitFrodo's Acc)